Atopsxv/Learn-Tech/guides&sources.md

 - [Steam alternative](https://github.com/Aetopia/NoSteamWebHelper) to steamwebhelper processors that waste resourses while playing games as steam needs to be running in the background.
 Made by [Aetopia](https://github.com/Aetopia).
 Useful for people who play games on steam such as me.

-- Windows XP [ISO FILE](https://archive.org/details/WinXPProSP3x86) Used this in my VM & it worked flawlessly.
+- Windows XP [ISO FILE](https://archive.org/details/WinXPProSP3x86) Used this in a VM & it worked flawlessly.
 Activation key in description of site.

 - []()